DharmeshRathod712/3DGlobeAnimation/README.md

 * ```CAGradientLayer``` for applying gradient effect to the shape layer
 * ```CGAffineTransform``` for animating (translating) the UIView

-> Complete article caan be found on [medium](https://medium.com/dev-genius/swift-3d-looking-animated-globe-with-calayer-307942174caf)
+> Read complete article on [medium](https://medium.com/dev-genius/swift-3d-looking-animated-globe-with-calayer-307942174caf)

 # Final Output looks something like below .gif